Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System design

 that admits the following (convex) relaxation

-The above semi-definite program is well-studied in combinatorial optimization (see, e.g., the max-cut problem~\cite{Goemans_1995}) and can be solved by standard techniques, such as interior point methods, first-order methods on the associated dual problem, block coordinate ascent, etc. Once the matrix $\bar{\bm{Z}}^\star$ solving~\eqref{problem-x-design_4} is found, a (sub-optimum) solution to~\eqref{problem-x-design_2} must be extracted.
-As in~\cite{Goemans_2004, Zhang_Huang_2006, Waldspurger_2015}, we can generate a sample vector from a complex zero-mean circularly symmetric Gaussian distribution with covariance matrix $\bm{\bar{\bm{Z}}}^\star$ and normalize its entries to have a unit-magnitude, so as to obtain a sub-optimum solution $\bar{\bm{s}}$ for~\eqref{problem-x-design_2}.
-This randomized algorithm satisfies a noticeable property~\cite{Zhang_Huang_2006, So_Zhang_Ye_2007}.
-Indeed, let $\bar{f}^{\star}$ be the optimal value of the objective function in~\eqref{problem-x-design_2} and $\bar{f}^{\star}_\text{sub}= \bar{\bm{s}}^{\herm} \bar{\bm{B}} \bar{\bm{s}}$; then, since $\bar{\bm{Z}}^{\star}$ solves the relaxed problem in~\eqref{problem-x-design_4}, we have that
+which can be solved by standard techniques, such as interior point methods, first-order methods on the associated dual problem, block coordinate ascent, etc. Let $\bar{\bm{Z}}^\star$ be the solution to~\eqref{problem-x-design_4}; as shown in~\cite{Goemans_2004, Zhang_Huang_2006, Waldspurger_2015}, a sub-optimum solution $\bar{\bm{s}}$ to~\eqref{problem-x-design_2} can be obtained by generating a sample vector from a complex zero-mean circularly symmetric Gaussian distribution with covariance matrix $\bm{\bar{\bm{Z}}}^\star$ and by normalizing its entries to have a unit modulus.
+This randomized algorithm satisfies a noticeable property: indeed, letting $\bar{f}^{\star}$ be the optimal value of the objective function in~\eqref{problem-x-design_2}, we have~\cite{Zhang_Huang_2006, So_Zhang_Ye_2007}